yannick-lc/yannick-lc.github.io/docs/_posts/2025-07-24-pseudo-inverse.md

 is very, *very* useful, as this has *many* applications.
 Practical examples of such applications are coming soon.

-A second part to this article, dealing with *under*-constrained, i.e. systems of equations with *too few* constraints to have a unique solution, is also "dans les cartons".
+A second part to this article, dealing with *under*-constrained, i.e. systems of equations with *too few* constraints to have a unique solution, is also in the pipeline.

 So stay tuned!